 Our mission is to address the problems of poor healthcare, low health literacy, violence, lack of access to quality healthcare providers, and systemic injustices that have plagued our communities for generations.
 We focus on empowering underrepresented minority youth to become trained in recognizing and responding to the most prevalent life threatening emergency scenarios while being exposed to health related careers, in hopes of increasing representation in the field of medicine.
 We aim to sustainably combat pervasive health care disparities that more commonly impact the underserved communities we work with.

-Our team has focused its outreach attention on delivering this education program to local high schools on Chicago’s South and West Side.
-We find that providing these skills to students of high school age is of vital importance to strengthen the next generation of community members and leaders who can bridge the intergenerational gaps in health knowledge.
-Our team also provides this program in other community settings such as churches, conferences, and community fairs to provide training to larger communal groups.
-So far, we've trained well over 2,500 students and adults.
+We deliver our programming to local high schools on Chicago’s South and West Side.
+By providing emergency response skills to students of high school age, and by exposing them to careers in the medical field, we are strengthening the next generation of community members and leaders, who will then be in a better position to address the health disparities experienced by our communities.
+Our team also provides our programming in other community settings such as churches, conferences, and community fairs.
+So far, we've trained well over 7,000 students and adults.